neilpricetw/kubernetes-security-nodejs-mysql/README.md

             readOnlyRootFilesystem: true # Requires the use of a read only root filesystem
             allowPrivilegeEscalation: false # Restricts escalation to root privileges
 ```
-Interestingly for the node one I had to comment out runAsNonRoot and for the mysql one I had to comment out readOnlyRootFilesystem.
+Interestingly for the node securityContext I had to comment out runAsNonRoot and for the mysql securityContext I had to comment out readOnlyRootFilesystem.
 You'll find there will be tweaks needed depending on the container requirements.
 These aren't all the securityContext fields, you can see more [here](https://kubernetes.io/docs/concepts/security/pod-security-standards/).

 ### 8. Define AppArmor profiles for your containers